Two elegant swans gracefully swim together, displaying the beauty of animal companionship in their aquatic habitat.

 Schistosoma mansoni is a parasitic worm that causes schistosomiasis, a disease affecting millions worldwide.
 It is an interesting case of monogamy in the animal kingdom.
 This parasite mates for life, with each male worm pairing with a single female worm inside the host’s blood vessels.
 This monogamous behavior ensures the successful reproduction of the parasites and the continuation of the life cycle.
 Studying the mating habits of Schistosoma mansoni is crucial for understanding the transmission and control of schistosomiasis.
 By uncovering the factors that drive monogamy in this species, scientists hope to develop effective strategies to combat the disease and protect human health.

-See also Will Dogs Eat Cats?
+See also Can Dogs Eat Cherries?

 Parasite Mating Behavior